biletnikov/avr-nec-ir-decoder/README.md

 It is a simple library to decode the commands from a remote control using NEC protocol for Atmel AVR microcontrollers.
-The explanation of NEC protocol can be found here : http://www.sbprojects.com/knowledge/ir/nec.php The library can work on Atmel AVR Atmega48/88/168 microcontrollers (without any additional adjustements).
+The explanation of NEC protocol can be found here : http://www.sbprojects.com/knowledge/ir/nec.php The library can work on Atmel AVR Atmega48/88/168 microcontrollers (without any additional adjustments).

 The NEC decoder is based on 16-bit timer and external interrupts (INT0 or INT1), however it can be rework for using PCI interrupts.
 The base frequency is 16 Mhz (Crystal resonator).
 However, it can be decreased, but the time durations must be recalculated.

 The library has support of status led, which is optional.
 It works like an indicator when a command received.